 You get a list of surveys to answer that range from 1 SB to 300 SB.
 I like that they map this out because they also tell you how long it will take to do each survey.
 In some cases, you can have your cake and eat it too when you get a relatively short survey that pays a high number of SB.

-To be honest, this is my bread and butter way to make money with Swagbucks.
-I dabble with the other methods from time to time, but this is where I spend most of my time to hit my daily goals.
+This is my bread and butter way to make money with Swagbucks.
+I dabble with the other methods from time to time, but I spend most of my time hitting my daily goals.

 If you are looking to enjoy your time in Swagbucks more, there are some other ways to do that too.
 Let me go over those with you next.